 As if the two things were utterly unrelated simply because the bus conductor himself wasn’t beating anyone to death.

 The fact is that the same culture that gives rise to casual misogyny also gives rise to coerced sex.
 Highlighting and dealing with all the symptoms, not just the most extreme ones, is essential in changing that culture.

 The ‘men are men and women are women and this is how it will always be’ argument doesn’t hold either.
 Cultures can change – we no longer laugh off drink-driving as a laddish prank.

+But you have to treat even the more minor symptoms with the same seriousness.
 You wouldn’t find someone defending drink driving on the grounds that the driver was only a little drunk, and only hit a tree, and didn’t kill anyone.
-You have to treat even the more minor symptoms with the same seriousness.

 Society needs to be clear that the behaviour is unacceptable before the worst happens.
 For some things there needs to be zero tolerance.
 It’s time to put sexual harassment in that category.